EXPECTATIONS: Something that will surprise me, like Stephen Chow’s CJ7.

 To think that most of Benny Chan’s films have unintentionally funny moments in his serious films, it would be feasible to think he would be good at comedy.
 But in the case of Meow, it shows that he does not have a comedic bone in his body whatsoever.
 The script is so incredibly stupid and mindbogglingly misguided, that even infants would be insulted.

 Who in poo-perfect hell thought that a scene where an alien cat plans to murder a family with a kitchen knife, would be suitable for family entertainment?
 The only time the film was inching close to laughter is during the dramatic scenes.
 Like during a scene where one of the main characters trips over, I laughed wholeheartedly.
-But even with moments, it was not enough to compensate for the rest.
+But even with those moments, it was not enough to compensate for the rest.

 During the film, I thought to myself, what was going through the minds of Louis Koo and Benny Chan that they would be involved in this film, But alas, it was said in a behind-the-scenes feature that it was Louis Koo’s idea to make a film about cats, due to the fact that he does advertisements for a health and beauty franchise (Mannings) that has a cat as a mascot.
 And it was Chan’s idea to make it into a feature film about cats in space.
 If that’s the case, then Louis Koo should get double the blame for his contribution of the cinematic equivalent of ultraviolent dysentery.